kennythexu/kennythexu/_posts/2018-02-28-Today-My-Old-Bike-Got-Stolen.md

 ---
 Today, my bike got stolen.

-I've only had it for about four months or so.
+I've only had it for about six months or so.
 Film classes were far away.
 Now, I have to walk.

 Walking isn't so bad.
 I get up earlier.
 I get more exercise.
 I'll appreciate my surroundings more.
 What's life without walking?